Submit by 7/21 to WE BEGAN AGAIN: Collected Essays on Second Chances (Edited by Christine Wolf and Eric Ronne)

 • Submit: As many essays as you like

-• Rights: You retain all rights to your work
+• Rights: You agree to submit content you own the rights to.
+You retain all rights to your work.

 Want to Skip the Submission Fee?